Merit Badge Counselors

 There are four steps for a new MBC to register with BSA and begin merit badge counseling:

-- Complete the Online Youth Protection Training (YPT) for Boy Scouts.
+- Complete Online Youth Protection Training (YPT).

 To become a merit badge counselor, a volunteer must complete Youth Protection Training (YPT) which can be found on My.Scouting.org.
 Once complete, you will be offered the opportunity to print a completion certificate.
 Please print it as you must submit this proof of completion with your application to be a merit badge counselor.
 It is also a good idea to save a copy to your desktop.